 The tactical mastermind who coached Canada's women's hockey team to its first Olympic gold, breaking a long-standing American dominance.

-Danièle Sauvageau's journey in hockey began far from the Olympic podium, as one of the first female police officers in Montreal.
-Her analytical mind and leadership translated seamlessly to the rink, where she moved from coaching at the collegiate level to shaping the national program.
-Appointed head coach in 2001, she faced the immense pressure of a nation that had watched its women's team fall to the United States repeatedly.
-At the 2002 Salt Lake City Games, her meticulous preparation and psychological fortitude paid off.
-The iconic gold-medal victory was not just a win but a cultural reset for Canadian hockey.
-After stepping away from the bench, Sauvageau continued to build the sport's infrastructure, her influence culminating in a well-deserved Hall of Fame recognition for her foundational role.
+Danièle Sauvageau coached Canada's women's hockey team to a gold medal at the 2002 Salt Lake City Olympics, ending a stretch of losses to the United States.
+She was one of the first female police officers in Montreal before her analytical mind and leadership translated to the rink.
+Appointed head coach in 2001, she faced immense pressure from a nation that had watched its team fall repeatedly.
+Her meticulous preparation and psychological fortitude paid off.
+The victory became a cultural reset for Canadian hockey.
+After stepping away from the bench, Sauvageau continued to build the sport's infrastructure.
+Her influence culminated in Hall of Fame recognition for her foundational role.

 1946–1964